How to Manage Your Employees Who Work From Home

 Working from home is also good for businesses, as it increases employee productivity and provides a greater sense of well-being: healthier and happier employees.

-A worker gets an hour or two extra time for recovery, hobbies, education and family.
-This has also a positive impact on the environment as it reduces carbon footprint.
+Cutting out the commute: A worker gets an hour or two extra time for recovery, hobbies, education and family.
+This also has a positive impact on the environment as it reduces carbon footprint.

-Office environments can be really distracting.
-In a private environment there are no people asking questions, no loud talk between employees, no impromptu meetings and it is easier to concentrate than in a traditional office setting.
+Eliminates distractions: Office environments can be really distracting.
+In a private environment there are no people asking questions, no loud talk between employees, no impromptu meetings, and it is easier to concentrate than in a traditional office setting.

 What can you do as a manager to effectively manage remote employees and stay in control?

-Of course setting goals is part of the employee’s job, but a manager needs to give him incentives and deadlines.
+Set goals: Of course, setting goals is part of the employee’s job, but a manager needs to give him incentives and deadlines.
 Regardless of the employee location: when an employee meets deadlines on time, he is, hence, productive.

-To gain more visibility into the employee’s workday, you can just let the employee track his time on projects, track time on meetings, on the phone, or time spent writing reports and so on.
-Time tracking can help both sides, it reliefs the manager from extra work and it is useful in order to analyze how time is spent.
+Track time: To gain more visibility into the employee’s workday, you can just let the employee track his time on projects, track time on meetings, on the phone, or time spent writing reports and so on.
+Time tracking can help both sides, it relieves the manager from extra work, and it is useful in order to analyze how time is spent.
 Above all, time tracking can help anyone prioritize.

-TimeTac´s Employee and Project Time Tracking Software makes it easy for you to stay in control when working with remote employees, while improves communication.
-With a time tracking tool you can gain an overview of the tasks and projects employees are working on in real time no matter your or your employees’ location.
+TimeTac´s Employee and Project Time Tracking Software make it easy for you to stay in control when working with remote employees, while improves communication.
+With a time tracking tool, you can gain an overview of the tasks and projects employees are working on in real time, no matter your or your employees’ location.
 Last but not least, you can acquire reports and statistics per employee and observe your projects and employee productivity in just a few clicks.